massung/yadid/README.md

 There are a couple features that I still plan on adding:

 * Highlight words that are in the wrong state as errors
-* Color stack notation comments to show the inputs/outputs
-* Identify comments used for help text and color them differently
 * Run script in an external shell as opposed to the embedded terminal
 * Somehow add user-defined immediate words (`i:`) as to-be-highlighted